dwillis/systems-for-reporting/outline.md

 * Feb.
 3 - Data, structured and unstructured
 * Feb.
 10 - Summarizing data using spreadsheets
 * Feb.
 17 - Importing and data formats
 * Feb.
-24 - Databases and SQL
+24 - Databases and SQL, Finding Data
-* March 2 - Databases and SQL
+* March 2 - Databases and SQL, Storing Data
 * March 9 - The command line and Python
 * March 16 - NO CLASS (SPRING BREAK)
 * March 23 - Converting & cleaning data and Agate